-where N is a statement number in the program which specifies the line at which the internal subroutine is to start.
+where N is a statement number in the program, N is a statement number that specifies the line at which the internal subroutine is to start.
 The subroutine must contain a RETURN statement.

 The GOSUB statement saves the line number of the statement that follows it, and then transfers to the statement specified by the line number N. When a RETURN statement is subsequently executed, control returns to the statement whose line number was saved (i.e. the statement that follows the referencing GOSUB statement).